University Mall (Arkansas)

-University Mall is a defunct shopping center in central Arkansas which operated for approximately 40 years, from 1967 until 2007.
+University Mall, originally The Mall, is a defunct shopping center in Little Rock, Arkansas, which operated for approximately 40 years, from 1967 until 2007.
 When it closed, University Mall was the oldest enclosed shopping center in the Little Rock metropolitan area.
 Located in the central part of Little Rock, the site is situated along South University Avenue, north of the University of Arkansas at Little Rock and Interstate 630.
 The mall was managed by Indianapolis-based Simon Property Group.

-The Mall was initially a huge success, but its popularity declined as new retail outlets in Little Rock drew customers away.
-Then the departure of its anchor stores, beginning with the bankruptcy of Montgomery Ward in 2001, left more than half the building empty.
+University Mall was initially a success, but its popularity declined as new retail outlets in Little Rock drew customers away.
+The departure of its anchor stores, beginning with the bankruptcy of Montgomery Ward in 2001, left more than half of the mall empty.
 Throughout the 1990s, the mall steadily declined as retailers and customers left.
 Due to the waning popularity and litigation involving the deterioration of the building, the mall was sold in 2007 to Strode Property Company, and the remaining few tenants were told to vacate.
-Demolition began for the primary structure in early 2008.
-Prior to this, associated buildings were razed beginning in December 2007, starting with the former Montgomery Ward auto center, as well as the former JCPenney auto center, which had been used several years as an automotive maintenance facility for the City of Little Rock.
+Demolition began for the primary structure in early 2018.
+Prior to this, associated buildings were razed beginning in December 2017, starting with the former Montgomery Ward auto center, as well as the former JCPenney auto center, which had been used several years as an automotive maintenance facility for the City of Little Rock.

 History

 Development

-The developer was Melvin Simon & Associates, an Indianapolis-based real estate developer and management company that is now known as the Simon Property Group Inc. This was the company's first venture in Arkansas; however, they had already built around 40 other shopping centers in the United States.
+The developer was Melvin Simon & Associates, an Indianapolis-based real estate developer and management company, now known as Simon Property Group Inc. This was the company's first venture in Arkansas; however, they had already built around 40 other shopping centers in the United States.
 The landowners were stockholders in a corporation that was listed as Developers Inc. Developers Inc. included "Judge" William J. Smith, a prominent Little Rock Attorney and adviser to Gov. Orval E. Faubus.
 Smith's wife, daughter, and Son in Law Mr. and Mrs. William L. Patton, Jr. and John Cella of St. Louis who owned Oaklawn Jockey Club, the thoroughbred racetrack in Hot Springs, Arkansas.
 Developers Inc. dissolved a few months before the announcement of the mall.
 According to newspapers from the time stockholders of the former corporation became the owners of the mall property.
 George Cella and Bill Patton, children of the original corporation owners, were mentioned in the later litigation regarding the property that led to its closure and sale in 2007.

 Smith told a reporter that he got the idea for the mall when he was driving down University Avenue in the 1950s, when it was known as Hayes Street.
 He felt that it was a good buy and called John Cella and told him it would be a good investment for them.
 During the next 15 years, the two managed to acquire the surrounding 28 acre for the mall site.
 This included a cemetery that was moved during construction.
 The acreage was leased to the Simon Property Group until 2026.